 In this course you will learn about some of the basic, important topics in chemistry.
 This should prepare you to approach a school-year chemistry course with some real confidence in conceptual knowledge, mathematical skills, and laboratory technique.
-I intend to cover the Scientific Notation, Unit Factors, and Atomic Structure.
+I intend to cover Scientific Notation, Dimensional Analysis, and Density.
 Several interesting labs will allow the topics we touch on to be a bit broader.

 As with all the Upward Bound courses, you are not given a final grade.
 Instead, I will write a narrative evaluation which assesses: